yaadlabs/DAO/docs/overview.md

   - There is exactly one output containing the NFT.
   - This output contains a valid `LambdaBuffers.ApplicationTypes.DynamicConfigDatum` datum.

-The tests for this policy can be found in the `Spec.ConfigurationNft.Context` module.
+The tests for this policy can be found in the `Spec.Configuration.Context` module.

-The other script contained in this module is the validator script `Dao.ConfigurationNft.Script.validateConfiguration`.
+The other script contained in this module is the validator script `Dao.Configuration.Script.validateConfiguration`.
 As you can see in the tests for the `mkConfigurationNftPolicy` policy script we pay the configuration NFT with the `DynamicConfigDatum` to the `validateConfiguration` script, which we refer to in the tests as the `upgradeConfigNftTypedValidavtor`, as this is the validator envoked when a transaction wishes to upgrade the configuration.
 This action can only occur when the type of the proposal is an `Upgrade` proposal.

 The `validateConfiguration` script performs the following validation checks: